batterycenter/embed/README.md

 ## What this is NOT

-There exists another library at https://github.com/MKlimenko/embed, it is considered to be a reference implementation of [std::embed](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p1040r6.html).
-However, `std::embed` is still far away, so we have to improvise. `Battery-embed` has nothing to do with `std::embed` as it serves its own purpose, although it might deprecate when `std::embed` finally makes its way into the standard.
+This is not a 1-to-1 replacement or reference implementation of [std::embed](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p1040r6.html). `Battery-embed` serves its own purpose.
+The main goal is to implement a `std::embed` replacement until it finally makes its way into the standard, but this project might even be useful when `std::embed` is available due to the object-based access to the resources, vs. having a simple char-array of bytes using `std::embed` or `#embed`.

 ## You can embed ...